 Why Do Guinea Pigs Spray Pee At Each Other?

 Spraying pee at each other is common with female guinea pigs.
-It is a way of telling another guinea pig to get back.
+It is a way of telling another guinea pig to back off.
 This behavior is most common when introducing new guinea pigs, but some pairs or groups will do it less frequently.
 Typically, the better your guinea pigs get along, the less they will feel the need to spray pee at each other.

 What Does It Mean When Guinea Pigs Lift Their Head High?